Only 50 minutes between you and THIS (recipe video alert!!):

 - Bake for 30-35 minutes or until puffed, browned on the sides, and lightly browned on top.
 If you want your skillet cookie a little more cooked through, bake for 40 minutes.
 Allow the cookie to slightly cool in the pan set on a wire rack before digging in.
 You can scoop/slice and serve or serve with a whole bunch of spoons so everyone can dig in together.
 I always serve with ice cream and chocolate syrup.
 Cover leftovers and store in the refrigerator for up to 5 days.

-- Make ahead tip: Prepare cookie dough through step 3.
+- Make Ahead & Freezing Instructions: Prepare cookie dough through step 3.
 Cover dough tightly with aluminum foil or plastic wrap and chill for up to 3 days in the refrigerator or freezer for up to 3 months in the freezer.
 If freezing, thaw in the refrigerator before continuing to the next step.

 One more thing.